-The study consisted of two parts, both involving analyses in (almost) empty churches.
+The study consisted of two parts both regarding analyses in (almost) non occupied churches.
 The first part was to gather objective results of the main room acoustics measures.
-The second part was to gather subjective evaluations from listeners, using live music performances, of the acoustical qualities of the churches using the same sample of churches.
+The second part was to gather subjective evaluations from listeners, using live music performances of the acoustical qualities of the churches using the same sample of churches.

-There are certain limitations using this type of methodology for evaluation.
-The acoustical response of the church changes when it is fully occupied and the character of the music heard during a religious service or during a musical performance is likely different.
-Nevertheless this methodology gives a normalized acoustic environment that could be easily used for comparison.
+There are certain limitations using this type of methodology for evaluations.
+The acoustical response of the church changes when it is fully occupied and the character of the music heard during a religious service or during an actual musical performance is likely different.
+Nevertheless this methodology gives a normalized sound environment that could be easily compared among churches.

-2.2 Sample of Churches Used
+2.2 - Sample of Churches Used

 The investigation is focused on the Roman Catholic churches of Portugal.
 Portugal is one of the oldest European countries and played a prominent role in some of the most significant events in world history.
-It presents an almost perfect location to trace the history of Catholic church buildings and Portuguese churches can be considered representative of Catholic churches in the world.
+It presents an almost perfect location to trace the history of Catholic church buildings in the world.
+Portuguese churches can be considered a representative example of Catholic churches in the world.

-This study reports on acoustical field measurements conducted between June 1993 and January 1996 in a major survey of 36 Roman Catholic churches in Portugal that were built between the 6th century and the 1960's.
-Table I presents an alphabetical list of the churches tested in the survey.
-The churches are a sample of 14 centuries of church building.
+This study reports on acoustical field measurements done between June 1993 and January 1996 in a major survey of 36 Roman Catholic churches in Portugal that were built between the 6th century and the 1960's.
+Table 1 presents an alphabetical list of the churches tested in the survey.
+The churches are a sample of 14 centuries of church building in Portugal.
 The oldest church tested was number 14 (Lourosa), which was built around the 6-7th century.
-The most recent was church number 18 (N.S.
-Boavista - Porto), which was completed in the 1960's.
+The most recent was church number 18 (N. S. Boavista - Porto), which was completed in the 1960's.

 The churches were selected to represent the main architectural styles found throughout Portugal and to represent the evolution of church construction in Portugal.
 The summary of the architectural styles of the churches are presented in Table 2.
-For more uniformity of the sample, only churches with a room volume of less than 19000 m^3 were selected for the study.
+For more uniformity of the sample, only churches with a room volume of less than 19000 m3 were selected for the study.

-The churches were also grouped chronologically: 12 Visigothic or Romanesque churches (6th-13th centuries), 11 Gothic or Manueline churches (13th-16th centuries), 9 Renaissance or Baroque churches (16th-18th centuries) and 4 Neoclassic or Contemporary churches (18th-20th century).
+Acoustical evaluations were held in churches grouped by large periods of history: 12 Visigothic or Romanesque churches (6th-13th centuries), 11 Gothic or Manueline churches (13th-16th centuries), 9 Renaissance or Baroque churches (16th-18th centuries) and 4 Neoclassic or Contemporary churches (18th-20th century).
 The main architectural features of these churches are displayed in Table 3.

-A complete objective acoustical analysis of these churches is available1 and also the overall results regarding the subjective acoustic parameters2.
+A complete objective acoustical analysis of these churches is available as a Ph.D.
+Dissertation (Carvalho 1994).
+The overall results regarding the subjective acoustic parameters can be seen in Carvalho et al. 1996.